How to Sue a Home Warranty Company: Small Claims Court Guide

 Can you sue a home warranty company for denying a claim?

 Yes, you can sue a home warranty company for wrongfully denying a covered claim.
 The most common legal grounds are breach of contract and bad faith.
-However, you should first check your contract for arbitration clauses, which may require you to resolve the dispute through private arbitration before or instead of filing in court.
+However, you should first check your contract for arbitration clauses, which under the Federal Arbitration Act may require you to resolve the dispute through private arbitration before or instead of filing in court.
 Always send a formal demand letter and exhaust internal appeals first.

 How much can I win in a home warranty lawsuit?

-The amount you can recover depends on your actual damages — typically the cost of the repair or replacement that was denied, plus any service fees you paid.
-In small claims court, limits range from $2,500 in Kentucky to $25,000 in Tennessee and Delaware.
-If you pursue a civil lawsuit under consumer protection statutes, you may also be eligible for additional damages, court costs, or even attorney's fees depending on your state's laws.
+The amount you can recover depends on your actual damages, typically the cost of the repair or replacement that was denied, plus any service fees you paid.
+In small claims court, 2026 limits range from $2,500 in Rhode Island to $25,000 in Tennessee and Delaware, with most states between $5,000 and $10,000.
+If you pursue a civil lawsuit under consumer protection statutes like Massachusetts Chapter 93A or the Texas DTPA, you may be eligible for double or triple damages, court costs, and attorney's fees.

 What evidence do I need to sue a home warranty company?